A week has passed since Nelson Mandela, our hero, affectionately known as Madiba passed through the velvet curtain into the next phase:

 I was very privileged to meet him personally twice after that occasion.
 And to actually experience his physical presence for a glimpse in time.
 To connect with him.

 It was during the election campaign in 1994, that I happened to be driving through my home town, Graaff-Reinet on my way to Cape Town when I noticed that Mandela was speaking at a stadium in the coloured township that day.
 I decided to drive back to town and happened to meet the ANC comrades at the Drosdy hotel.
 They were looking for the stadium.
-Graafff-Reinet is a very segregated town and it may have been hard for them at that time to find a friendly person to show them the way, but luckily they met me, and I happily gave them a lift to the stadium.
+Graafff-Reinet is a very segregated town and it may have been hard for them at that time to find a friendly person to show them the way, but I drove them a lift to the stadium.
 There were not many white people who were open to the ANC in small Karoo towns like Graaff-Reinet at that time.
 Perhaps that is why they invited me to join them as a VIP on stage with them the inside circle who surround Madiba.
 My hosts were close comrades who had been with him on Robin Island.
 They told me that it was always cold there.
 (Cold wind blows from the Atlantic ocean straight off the ice-caps.)
 They were only given thin cotton clothing and thin blankets at night.
 They only got maize porridge to eat, every single day.
 And they had to share a bucket toilet.
 Those are the things they told me.

 “He is lead by God.”
 Said the comrade, who had been with him on Robin Island and was still by his side.
-I wish I remembered his name.

 All this time, Mandela was going round a soccer field in front of the pavilion where we were standing, shaking hands with a huge crowd of people all around the soccer field.
 This took a long time, but eventually he got to the stage where he shook hands with all the people on the stage and eventually got to me, I was the last person before he reached his seat.
 His handshake sent an electrical current of energy right up my arm and my hand tingled for a long time afterwards.
 It was not imagined, it was real.
 It was a pure vibration- an energy of love.
+I am very sensitive to peoples energy, it was nothing I had experienced before.

 So at Madiba’s birthday party – Pigeon in her wheelchair and me beside her waited in line to shake Madiba’s hand.
 This time I had brought a gift for him.
 It was an amethyst crystal cluster.
 I had chosen it because it was beautiful and it helps one remember ones dreams.
 I did not want to take too much of his time, and in retrospect I guess I should have not been so fearful and played so small, but what I did was naively put the crystal in my right hand and when he came to me, I said: “I have a gift for you Madiba, and put it into his hand when he shook it.”
 Quick as a flash Madiba turned to his body-guard who must have inspected it and given the all clear that it was not a bomb.
 Then Madiba turned back to me.
 He stood still and so present, holding his cheek for me to kiss in an attitude of silent gratitude and forgiveness .
 I kissed his cheek.
 Again I was awed by his auric energy.
 Pure love.
 Pure presence.
 Pure dignity.
 I was so humbled by this great man, that I did not have a chance to explain to him the significance of the crystal and why I wanted to give it to him.
 Later at the birthday cake and speech part of the occasion I saw him looking at me.
 I wished that I could have spoken to him more.
 There was a deep connection.
 A soul understanding.
 I felt like I made a friend.